LibertyDSNP/eth-sdk-ts/README.md

 1. Replace the value of TESTING_PRIVATE_KEY with the value of `LOCAL_NETWORK_ACCOUNT_PRIVATE_KEY` in the .env from the contracts repo, or use what is in .github/workflows/main.yml.
 It may be same as above.
 1. Ensure that the contracts version you would like to use is the correct version.
 The version of the `@dsnp/contracts` package is specified in the `package.json`
 1. Run `npm run test`

+### Test Writing Utilities

+- test/hardhatRPC
+  - `snapshotSetup`: Call this to use evm snapshots before each test to make sure the blockchain state is clean
+  - `snapshotHardhat`/`revertHardhat`: Make other snapshots, but remember to revert them for other tests
+- test/sdkTestConfig
+  - `setupConfig`: An easy way to setup the default config for the sdk for testing.
+    - Often can be as simple as `beforeAll(setupConfig);`
+    - Returns an object with the provider and signer if those are needed.
+- test/matchers
+  - Helpful common Jest Matchers
+- test/generators
+  - Test Data Generators and fixtures